Milo (TV series)

 Milo is an animated television preschool series that first aired on Channel 5's Milkshake! block on 10 May 2021 in the United Kingdom.
-It was later aired in the United States on May 13, 2024.
+It later made its debut on the PBS Kids channel in the United States on May 13, 2024.
+It also later made its debut on Nick Jr. in the United Kingdom and Ireland on June 5, 2023.

 The series, produced by Fourth Wall Animation and distributed by Planeta Junior, was commissioned in May 2021 by the British Film Institute's Young Audiences Content Fund.
 Though this fund was eliminated in 2023, Liverpool City Region Combined Authority’s Flexible Growth Fund provided major funding for a second season of the show, following the success of the first season.
 This series is animated completely using Toon Boom Animation's computer information systems.

 Premise

-The series follows Milo, a 5-year-old black cat and his friends, Lofty, a tall giraffe and Lark, a Bird as they explore different jobs and professions.
+The series follows Milo, a 5-year-old black cat and his friends, Lofty, a tall giraffe and Lark, a bird as they explore different jobs and professions.
 Milo lives in Milotown with his parents, who run a dry cleaning shop called Scrubby’s Dry Clean Shop.
 In each episode, a washing machine robot named Suds lets Milo and his friends try on the clothes of the workers of the town.
 Through role play, they learn about the many vocational careers found around town.